 The Land Lines Blog began in 2017 as part of the Land Lines: British Nature Writing research project funded by the AHRC, which ran from 2017–2019.
 Since then, due to its popularity, the blog has continued independently.
-The 2017 collaborative Land Lines, AHRC, BBC and Wildlife Trust’s campaign to find the UK’s favourite nature book garnered national coverage in the media, and really got the UK thinking about how we as a nation talk, read, and write about nature – throughout history and in the present moment.
-Since then, the blog has published some fantastic pieces of nature writing, environmental history, poetry, creative writing and commentary on the blog.
+The 2017 collaborative campaign between Land Lines, AHRC, BBC and Wildlife Trust to find the UK’s favourite nature book garnered national coverage in the media, and really got the UK thinking about how we as a nation talk, read, and write about nature – throughout history and in the present moment.
+Since then, the blog has published some fantastic pieces of nature writing, environmental history, poetry, creative writing and commentary.
 We have shared posts by nature writers such as Jini Reddy, Philip Hoare, Anita Roy, Richard Kerridge, Miriam Darlington, Katharine Norbury, and many more.
 Alongside these, we are proud to share pieces kindly submitted by our interested readers: including academics, scientists, naturalists, photographers, and others who enjoy reading and writing about the natural world, and their connections with it.

 - Please take a look at our most recent blog content, and check that your blog post/proposed post will offer something new.